-BF’s online coach search uses information from the Coach CV to present individual Coach Profiles online.
+BF’s online coach search uses information from the Coach Profile to present individual Coach Profiles online.
 Is yours up to date?

 In 2020, BF began to change over to the new online Coach Register (found on the Coach Search page), moving from a manual update system to an automated system controlled by the data in the coach’s Sport80 member account.

 Since the new Coach Register was launched we have gathered feedback from coaches on the onboarding process, and the way the information is displayed on the Coach Search page.
 Following this feedback, we created this guide elaborating more on what each term means and where to find more information.